awsdocs/aws-javascript-developer-guide-v2/doc_source/emc-examples-jobs.md

 ## Configuring the SDK<a name="emc-examples-jobs-configure-sdk"></a>

 Configure the SDK for JavaScript by creating a global configuration object, and then setting the Region for your code\.
 In this example, the Region is set to `us-west-2`\.
-Because MediaConvert uses custom endpoints for each account, you must also configure the `AWS.MediaConvert` client class to use your account\-specific endpoint\.
+Because MediaConvert uses custom endpoints for each account, you must also configure the `AWS.MediaConvert` client class to use your region\-specific endpoint\.
 To do this, set the `endpoint` parameter on `AWS.config.mediaconvert`\.

 ```
 // Load the SDK for JavaScript